 Find out how you can get help paying for college or university.
-Find out if you’re eligible and how much you can get.
+See if you’re eligible and how much you can get.

 Youth who are in trouble with the law

-Find out what happens when young people between ages 12 and 17 get in trouble with the law.
+Find out what happens when young people between ages 12 and 17 at the time of their offence get in trouble with the law.

 Cannabis related offenses

 If you have come into contact with the law because of a cannabis related offense, police or the courts could refer you to the Youth Cannabis Diversion Program instead of charging you, going ahead with a prosecution or imposing a fine.
-It’s an online program that will teach you about:
+This is an online program designed to help you make positive choices by teaching you about: